-Still, early cell-phone virus writers have taken advantage of Bluetooth's automated connection process to send out infected files.
-However, since most cell phones use a secure Bluetooth connection that requires authorization and authentication before accepting data from an unknown device, the infected file typically doesn't get very far.
-When the virus arrives in the user's cell phone, the user has to agree to open it and then agree to install it.
+Still, early cell-phone virus writers took advantage of Bluetooth's automated connection process to send out infected files.
+However, since most phones use a secure Bluetooth connection that requires authorization and authentication before accepting data from an unknown device, the infected file typically doesn't get very far.
+When the virus arrives in the user's cell phone or smartphone, the user has to agree to open it and then agree to install it.
 This has, so far, stopped most cell-phone viruses from doing much damage.
-See How Cell-phone Viruses Work to learn more.

-For more information on Bluetooth and related topics, including full Bluetooth specifications, check out the links on the next page.
+For more information on Bluetooth and related topics, including full Bluetooth specifications, check out the links below.